1buran/blog/content/posts/effective-update-emacs-straight-packages.md

 git repository log messages are mixed up: messages from one repo are displayed in the log of another and vice verse.

 This is because we used shared buffer, and more than one goroutine may write to this buffer.

+> Do not communicate by sharing memory; instead, share memory by communicating.

+Do you remember that?
+This is it.

 So the fix is to use go channels or just return back a full string of git log messages for repo.
 Let's do the second, here are the changes: